 - What’s your ideal project?

-- What do you think is an important skill for a Project Manager to have in order to succeed?
+- What do you think are the most important Project Manager skills?

-- What kinds of projects interest you the most?
-Why?
+- What kinds of projects interest you the most and why?

-- What part of the project management process do you enjoy most?
+- Do you have a favorite part of the project management process?

-- Why do you want to work with this company?
+- Why do you want to work our company?